St Michael's Church, Camden Town: History

 The interior has a continuous, stenciled waggon ceiling covering both nave and chancel.
 The high altar in the chancel is surmounted by a stenciled reredos depicting the Risen Christ with seven lamps hanging above.
 There is also a threefold Sedilia in the south wall of the Sanctuary.
 The north chapel has a stone quadripartite ribbed vaulted ceiling and an Easter Sepulchre.
 The South Aisle contains the organ and a side chapel at the east end, a Calvary Scene and a shrine of Our Lady of Walsingham.
 A set of fourteen Stations of the Cross surround the nave in both the north and south aisles.
 At the west end there is a Font with an intricate 19th century cover.
 Since 2015 the Church has hosted a contemporary art installation behind the font by the Royal Academy's Maciej Urbanek.
 The Work, titled 'HS', presents an abstract and subversive take on the classic image of the Holy Spirit descending as beams of light.
 It won the 2015 ACE Award for Art in a Religious Context.
 The church is Grade II* listed, for its interior.

 In 1954 the parish of St Michael's subsumed those of All Saints, Camden Town (which had become a Greek Orthodox church in 1948) and St. Thomas, Agar Town, Wrotham Road (whose 1864 building was demolished due to war damage).
-In 2003 St Michael's became part of the St Pancras Team Ministry, with St Pancras Old Church, St Mary's Church, Somers Town, and St Paul's Church, Camden Square.
+From 2003 to 2023 St Michael's formed part of the Old St Pancras Parish, with St Pancras Old Church, St Mary's Church, Somers Town, and St Paul's Church, Camden Square - all four are now independent parishes again.